- General Orientation

 - cover image (enlargeable by clicking)

-- complete title information, including author name, publication date, publisher name, copyright holder, and, where applicable, a hyperlink to the catalog page on the publisher’s website or the website itself (if the publisher is the current copyright holder)
+- complete title information, including author name, publisher name, publication date and, where applicable, a hyperlink to the catalog page on the publisher’s website or the website itself (if the publisher is the current copyright holder)

 - interactive table of contents, allowing users to access individual sections of the book directly